The NAS Award in Chemical Sciences will be presented in 2015.

-Awarded for innovative research in the chemical sciences that, in the broadest sense, contributes to a better understanding of the natural sciences and to the benefit of humanity.
+Awarded to honor innovative research in the chemical sciences that, in the broadest sense, contributes to a better understanding of the natural sciences to the benefit of humanity.
+The recipient is awarded a bronze medal and a $15,000 prize.
 The NAS Award in Chemical Sciences is supported by The Merck Company Foundation.
-Scheduled for presentation in 2014.

 Gabor A. Somorjai (2013)

 In recognition of his pioneering experimental and conceptual contributions to the understanding of surface chemistry and catalysis at a microscopic and molecular level.

 Tobin J. Marks (2012)

 For groundbreaking contributions to understanding structure and function of catalysts, useful in the production of environmentally friendly plastics and new materials for the benefit of mankind.